sillsdev/ptx2pdf/docs/documentation/covers.md

 ![2cm forward spinewrap](coverpics/cover_outer1x1_spinewrap.jpg "2cm forward spinewrap")

-### Upper/Lower band: BoxPadding for cover\_whole.
+### Upper/Lower band: BoxPadding for coverwhole.
-Testing demonstrated a strange effect came about from setting the `BoxTPadding` and `BoxBPadding` style parameters the `cover_whole`, sidebar, where the covers were pushed off the page.
-This has been embraced as a (probably rarely used) feature: if these padding values are set to `>=1pt` then the upper and/or lower bleed is turned off for the other 3 sidebars, and background colour for the upper and lower edges will be set by the `cover_whole` sidebar.
+Testing demonstrated a strange effect came about from setting the `BoxTPadding` and `BoxBPadding` style parameters the `coverwhole`, sidebar, where the covers were pushed off the page.
+This has been embraced as a (probably rarely used) feature: if these padding values are set to `>=1pt` then the upper and/or lower bleed is turned off for the other 3 sidebars, and background colour for the upper and lower edges will be set by the `coverwhole` sidebar.
 Note that nothing from these sidebars should be able to reach into this area.

 ![Back page masked](coverpics/cover_solidback_BoxPad.jpg "Solid back with 2cm backward spinewrap and 20pt of BoxPadding")